Rail transport in Mexico: Nationalization

-The rail system deteriorated greatly from neglect during the period of the Mexican Revolution.
-Following the Revolution, the entirety of the Mexican rail system was nationalized between 1929 and 1937.
 In 1987 the government merged its five regional railroads into FNM.
 During the later period of national ownership, FNM suffered significant financial difficulties, running an operating deficit of $552 million (37 percent of its operating budget) in 1991.
 Competition from trucking and shipping decreased railroad's share of the total freight market to about 9 percent, or about half of rail's share a decade earlier.